fujiihc/IICPP_Clone/README.md

 ## Table of Contents
   **PROJECTS WERE CREATED IN KICAD 9.0**
+  - [Experiments](/Experiments): Contains Experimental Layouts and Ideas That Haven't Been Confirmed/Finalized.
   - [Graphic EQ](/Graphic%20EQ): Contains KICAD Projects with Schematics, PCB Designs, and Gerber Files for 5-Band EQ Driver and Slider Boards.
   - [Images](/Images): Contains Images for Various README's.
   - [Power Amp](/Power%20Amp): Contains KICAD Projects with Schematics, PCB Designs, and Gerber Files for Power Amp Boards.